Estimate Time9 min

 • Once you land that high-paying job, don't forget to invest some of that salary in your future through an employer-sponsored and/or individual retirement plan.

-Whether you want to make a quick entry to the workforce after high school or make a career in a specific occupation, the earning potential for today's employees hovers around $62,000 per year or $1,194 a week, the median weekly wage for full-time American workers, according to the US Bureau of Labor Statistics (BLS).2 Jobs in the occupations listed below, however, could help you surpass that figure, and they're in fields that are growing faster than average.
+Whether you want to make a quick entry to the workforce after high school or make a career in a specific occupation, the earning potential for today's employees hovers around $64,000 per year ($1,235 a week), the median weekly wage for full-time American workers, according to the US Bureau of Labor Statistics (BLS).2 Jobs in the occupations listed below, however, could help you surpass that figure, and they're in fields that are growing faster than average and, importantly, considered to be less at risk of being replaced by AI.

 10 high-paying jobs with median annual wages over $75,000